 - 1. Prolonged solitary confinement (i.e. in excess of 15 days) in US prisons, jails, and detention centers should be banned, except under exceptional circumstances.
 Where solitary confinement is used, its duration must be as short as possible and for a definite term that is properly announced and communicated.
-The practice of solitary confinement in pre-trial detention should also end, and nor should juveniles (persons under 18) or persons with mental disabilities be placed into solitary confinement. - 2.
-The US Government must ensure that those prisoners who are sent to solitary confinement are only sent for the most serious disciplinary infractions, where no other less restrictive alternatives exist, and receive meaningful process prior and subsequent to such confinement. - 3.
+The practice of solitary confinement in pre-trial detention should also end. - 2.
+The US Government must ensure that those prisoners who are sent to solitary confinement are only sent for the most serious disciplinary infractions, where no other less restrictive alternatives exist, and receive meaningful process prior to such confinement. - 3.
 The US Government must develop standards to ensure that actual or perceived race, political affiliation, religion, association, vulnerability to sexual abuse, and challenging violations of one's rights as a prisoner plays no role in the decision to confine a prisoner to solitary confinement. - 4.
 Federal, state, and local governments should compile data on the use of solitary confinement in their jurisdictions, including data on the effect of isolation on detainees.